mattblackwell/Gov-50/chapter1.md

 - Overwrite the value of `result` with `10 - 2`

 `@hint`
-See Section 1.3.2 of Imai
+See Section 1.3.2 (Objects) of Imai.

 `@pre_exercise_code`